Leptogenesis with Majoron Dark Matter: Correlating DM parameter space with Leptogenesis

 \section{Correlating DM parameter space with Leptogenesis}

 As discussed separately in the previous two sections, in this work, the explicit breaking of the lepton number at dimension 5 contributes to both the DM phenomenology and the generation of baryon asymmetry which in turn provides an interesting correlation between the DM parameter space to the generation of lepton asymmetry.
 To demonstrate it, we consider the entire DM relic satisfied parameter space (as in upper panel of Fig. \ref{Fig-DM} and Fig. \ref{Fig-DM2}) and evaluate the corresponding baryon asymmetry of the Universe where the only additional parameter (apart from the common parameters: $\Lambda, ~T_{\rm RH}$ and $f$), entering solely in leptogenesis, is the complex angle $\theta_R$.
 Although the $U(1)_L$ breaking scale, $v_\phi$, is not directly involved in the DM analysis, it remains a crucial parameter for resonant leptogenesis as it directly contributes to the generation of tree level RHN (degenerate) masses and their mass-splittings.
 As mentioned in the DM phenomenological discussion, we assume $v_\phi>T_{\rm RH}$ and consider a fixed hierarchy between $T_{\rm RH}$ and $v_\phi$ for convenience.
 Specifically, we consider two benchmark hierarchies as (a) $T_{\rm RH}=0.5~ v_\phi$ and $f=0.1$ and (b) $T_{\rm RH}=0.1~ v_\phi$ for $f=0.005$.
-In addition, the ratio $T_{\rm RH}/v_\phi$ should satisfy $T_{\rm RH}/v_\phi\gtrsim f/\sqrt{2}$ which arises from the consideration, $T_{\rm RH}>M_i ~(\sim fv_\phi/\sqrt{2})$ ensuring that the RHNs can be considered to be in thermal equilibrium.
+In addition, the ratio $T_{\rm RH}/v_\phi$ should satisfy $T_{\rm RH}/v_\phi\gtrsim f/\sqrt{2}$ which arises from the consideration, $T_{\rm RH}>M_i ~(\sim fv_\phi/\sqrt{2})$ ensuring that the RHNs can be considered to be in thermal equilibrium. {With these considerations, we scan the entire parameter space by varying $\Lambda, { T_{\rm RH}}$ and $m_{\chi}$ and look for the common parameter space satisfying the correct baryon asymmetry via leptogenesis and Majoron dark matter, as explained below.
+The impact of choosing different $\theta_R$ on such common parameter space is also highlighted.}